pvdz/zeparser3/tests/testcases/new/new_operator/argument_special_cases/class_extending_arrow_silly_case.md

 `````
 throws: Parser error!
-  Was parsing a value that could not be AssignmentExpression but found an arrow
+  Arrow not allowed in this position

 class x extends () => {} {}
                    ^------- error
 `````

 ### Strict mode